Important Information about Managing Your Re-Enrolment

 3. Students with special needs

-Students with Special Needs can seek assistance through the Student Access and Inclusion.
+Students with Special Needs can seek assistance through Student Accessibility and Wellbeing.

 4. Enrolment variations